DIVYAANSHU-AGRAWAL/Handwritten-Prescription-Text-Recognition-System-/README.md

 The project uses a dataset CSV file containing word_id and transcription columns along with corresponding images stored in a directory structure.
 The script verifies and loads the valid images for training.

 # Model Architecture
--Image branch: ResNet50 (pretrained on ImageNet, frozen) followed by Flatten, Dense(128), and Dropout.
+- Image branch: ResNet50 (pretrained on ImageNet, frozen) followed by Flatten, Dense(128), and Dropout.
--Text branch: Embedding layer → Bidirectional LSTM(64) → Dense(64) → Dropout.
+- Text branch: Embedding layer → Bidirectional LSTM(64) → Dense(64) → Dropout.
--Combined: Concatenate image and text features → Dense(128) → Dropout → Dense output layer with softmax activation for token classification.
+- Combined: Concatenate image and text features → Dense(128) → Dropout → Dense output layer with softmax activation for token classification.

 # Results
 The model trains up to 50 epochs with early stopping based on validation loss.
 Training and validation accuracy and loss plots are generated to visualize the performance.

 # Future Improvements
--Implement sequence-to-sequence models for full transcription prediction.
+- Implement sequence-to-sequence models for full transcription prediction.
--Fine-tune the ResNet50 base model for improved image features.
+- Fine-tune the ResNet50 base model for improved image features.
--Add data augmentation for handwritten images.
+- Add data augmentation for handwritten images.
--Experiment with different architectures like CNN + Transformer.
+- Experiment with different architectures like CNN + Transformer.
--Extend to multi-word or sentence recognition.
+- Extend to multi-word or sentence recognition.